A reminder to always prepare.

 While the path between Marrabel and Marschalls Hut may have been straightforward, the subsequent leg to Kapunda was not.
 In fact, the farm-filled countryside between these two designated accommodation spots was the longest of the Heysen Trail at 35.32 kilometres.
 I wanted a quick, easy Day 39 to prepare.

 The region’s familiar grassy paddocks and tree-filled reserves followed the trail until it soared up Belvidere Range.
 Halfway up the slope, my hamstrings tightened.
 Soon, my calves began to buckle.
 By the time I reached the top, the entire lower half of my body had deteriorated.
 No amount of acute stretching would relieve the pain.
 Fortunately, my homely hut for the night promptly appeared on a hillside overlooking the picturesque farmlands of Gilbert Valley.

-Originally built in the mid 1850s, Marshalls Hut was occupied by Christian and Elise Marshall and their eight childen.
+Originally built in the mid 1850s, Marschalls Hut was occupied by Christian and Elise Marschall and their eight childen.

 Friends of the Heysen Trail

 I hobbled up and down the slope collecting firewood and admiring the far-reaching view.
 The sun had begun to set and the clouds were trying their best to part.
 Sharp beams of light pierced the sky and selectively illuminated the lumpy landscape.
 I staggered back to the hut, found my camera and happily snapped the muted sunset.

 I idled for some time, waiting for a grand gleaming finale, however, the clouds soon consolidated and the weather cooled.
 I scurried back inside to start a roaring fire and cook my dinner.
 With the fireplace ablaze and my red lentil dahl on the boil, I went about preparing my bed.